 EERAdata is a new EU funded climate change initiative that will work with several municipalities to identify old building stock that can be upgraded to be more energy efficient.

 The project encourages local authorities not to rule out the renovation of old building stock – thus transforming regions and municipalities towards a sustainable and energy-efficient future.

-Partners will work with 2 pilot local authorities City of Copenhagen in Denmark and the Municipality of Velenje in Slovenia to create a decision-making tool that will identify older building stock that could be upgraded to be more energy efficient.
+Partners will work with 3 pilot local authorities, the City of Copenhagen in Denmark, the Municipality of Velenje in Slovenia, and the Andalusian Energy Agency in Spain to create a decision-making tool that will identify older building stock that could be upgraded to be more energy efficient.